derykmakgill/had/_page/about/index.md

 ## Speaking

-I've spoken on economics, business, education, careers, and freedom at places like Charles University and the Fakultet političkih nauka u Sarajevu, though I don't speak at events anymore.
+I've spoken on *how to be free in an unfree world* (Austrian economics, business, education, careers, and freedom) at places like Charles University and the Fakultet političkih nauka u Sarajevu, though I don't speak at events anymore.

 ## Monthly Donations